remkohdev/openshift-rbac-scc/docs/README.md

 Welcome to our workshop!
 In this workshop we'll be using Kubernetes and OpenShift RBAC resources to show how users and service accounts can be granted specific permissions.
 The goals of this workshop are:

 * Explore how permissions are granted to users
-* Follow container security best practices
-* Examine some examples of improved security of OpenShift over Kubernetes
+* Examine how pod permissions can be restricted

 ### About this workshop